towhee-io/towhee/README.md

 ## Getting started

 Towhee requires Python 3.6+.
-Towhee can be installed via `pip`:
+You can install Towhee via `pip`:

 ```bash
 % pip install -U pip  # if you run into installation issues, try updating pip
 % pip install towhee
 ```

 Try your first Towhee pipeline.
-In this example, we show how to create a CLIP-based cross modal retrieval pipeline within 15 lines of code.
+For example, create a CLIP-based cross modal retrieval pipeline with only 15 lines of code.

 ```python
 import towhee